-- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)
+2 - Present but insufficient (1 indicator)

-The materials for Wonders Grade 5 expand on what students can do in relation to language expectations over lessons, units, and the course of study and follow the same format consistently.
+The materials for Wonders Grade 4 expand on what students can do in relation to language expectations over lessons, units, and the course of study and follow the same format consistently.
 The language expectation (objective) is clearly stated at the beginning of each unit as reflected in the daily lesson guide for teachers.
 Students engage in multiple activities throughout the lesson that expand on the language expectation.
 The recursive routines found in the materials provide consistency, allowing students to automatize lesson and activity procedures and focus on expanding what they can do around language expectations.
 This is reflected in the scope and sequence outline.
 The materials include an Instructional Routines Handbook which outlines classroom routines that can be replicated in each lesson across all units.
 These routines help to reinforce consistency and expectations for the content and classroom.
-Some of the essential routines include: Collaborative Conversations, Reading, Writing, and Word Work.
+Some of the essential routines include Collaborative Conversations, Reading, Writing, and Word Work.